amir-rze/real-time-stock-analysis-task/README.md

 - Create .env file in /src directory in each services according to config.py files.
 - Install and run Zookeeper , Kafka and Reids
 - Run the services
-- You can test the functionality of this project by running Visualization Service.
+- You can test the project by running Visualization Service.